Posted on 5 August 2020

-The Mayflower was an English ship that transported the first English Puritans, known today as the Pilgrims, from England to the New World in 1620.
+The Mayflower was an English ship that transported a group of Puritans (known today as the Pilgrims), from England to the New World in 1620.
 Leaving around the 5 August, the captain and crew endured a grueling 10 weeks at sea, before dropping anchor near the tip of Cape Cod on 11 November, 1620.

 Aboard the Mayflower were 102 passengers, all determined to reach the New World and begin a new life.
-They were all separatist Puritans who had split from the Church of England and had been living in exile in religiously tolerant Holland.
+They were all Puritan separatists who had split from the Church of England and had been living in exile in religiously tolerant Holland.

 The voyage was seen as high risk as previous attempts to settle in North America had failed.
 Jamestown, founded in 1607, saw most of its settlers die within the first year.
 440 of the 500 new arrivals died of starvation during the first six months of winter.
 The Puritan separatists also learned of the constant threat of attacks by indigenous peoples.

-But despite all the arguments against traveling to this new land, their conviction that God wanted them to go held sway: “We verily believe and trust the Lord is with us,” they wrote, “And that He will graciously prosper our endeavors according to the simplicity of our hearts therein.”
+But despite all the arguments against traveling to this new land, their conviction that God wanted them to go held sway saying “we verily believe and trust the Lord is with us”, and “and that He will graciously prosper our endeavors according to the simplicity of our hearts therein.”